litespeedtech/lscache_wp/litespeed-cache/readme.txt

 = Are my images optimized? =

-Yes we do.
-LSCWP v1.6+ can optimize your images.
+Not automatically.
+LSCWP v1.6+ can optimize your images by request.
+Navigate to *LiteSpeec Cache > Image Optimization*.

 = How do I get WP-PostViews to display an updating view count? =